KARUNAKARAN-codecrusher123/KAVI-voice-Assitant/README.md

 &nbsp;

-Are you looking for some awesome Python projects in which each and every project you will learn cool stuff in AI/ML?
+Do you want some awesome Python projects where each and every project will teach you something new about AI/ML?

 <p align="center"><img src="https://media.giphy.com/media/Uq4XZx6xm8bdVgrv9T/giphy.gif" width = 40%></p>

 &nbsp;

-Do you want to contribute to some Awesome Python projects and showcase your creativity through it?🤩
+How about contributing to some awesome Python projects and demonstrating your creativity?

 <p align="center"><img src="https://media.giphy.com/media/3oEjI8vagntG7EDxgQ/giphy.gif" width = 40%></p>

-Then, You got here right!!
+Then, this is the right place!!

 &nbsp;